ogradyc01/GoldenCheetah/Preferences_Overview.md

 ### Appearance

-General settings on font, colors and style GoldenCheetah is using in it' UI.
+General settings on font, colors and style GoldenCheetah is using for the UI.
 More details: [Appearance] (http://github.com/GoldenCheetah/GoldenCheetah/wiki/Preferences_Appearance)

 ### Data Fields

-General settings on font, colors and style GoldenCheetah is using in it' UI.
+Here you defined additional ride data fields and other data related preferences.
 More details: [Data Fields] (http://github.com/GoldenCheetah/GoldenCheetah/wiki/Preferences_Data Fields)

 ### Metrics

-Here you can select the metrics as well as the sequence in which the selected metrics are shown in specific screens and summaries of GoldenCheetat: [Metrics] (http://github.com/GoldenCheetah/GoldenCheetah/wiki/Preferences_Metrics)
+Here you can select the metrics as well as the sequence in which the selected metrics are shown in specific screens and summaries of GoldenCheetah: [Metrics] (http://github.com/GoldenCheetah/GoldenCheetah/wiki/Preferences_Metrics)

 ### Train Devices

-Here maintaining your device(s) for the 'Train' view : [Train Devices] (http://github.com/GoldenCheetah/GoldenCheetah/wiki/Preferences_Train Devices)
+Here you maintain your device(s) for the 'Train' view : [Train Devices] (http://github.com/GoldenCheetah/GoldenCheetah/wiki/Preferences_Train Devices)

+BACK: [Table of contents] (https://github.com/GoldenCheetah/GoldenCheetah/wiki/Main-Page_Table-of-contents)